cse110-w21-group1/cse110-w21-group1/admin/meetings/042121-brainstorm.md

 - Tagging, navigation, and basic BuJo templates are under Must haves, while design and other features are under nice-to-haves.

 **Conclusion - 3:00pm**
+- Main Idea: Allow the creativity in note taking
-- Main Idea: Creating a robust note-taking software first, and then implementing the Bullet Journal features over it.
+- Creating a robust note-taking software first, and then implementing the Bullet Journal features over it.
 - Organized needed featuers and nice to have features
 - Got a general idea of the implementation order for the Bullet Journal.